CyberSecurityClub/cyber-club/README.md

 ## How to contribute?
 * First, set up an account with GitHub
 * Contact one of the Club Administrators and they'll invite you to become a contributor
-* Next, go to the cyber-security-club repo in GitHub and click on the Issues tab
+* Next, go to the cyber-club repo in GitHub and click on the Issues tab
 * You'll see a list of Issues, pick and choose which you'd like to tackle
 * Comment to let the Admin know you plan on working on that Issue
 * Then, go back to main GitHub page of the repo and clone the project to your local environment